-Photo: Bengt Ekberg BACKGROUND Bovine viral diarrhoea (BVD) is caused by bovine viral diarrhoea virus (BVDV), which is classified in the genus Pestivirus and the family Flaviviridae.
+Photo: Gunilla Hallgren BACKGROUND Bovine viral diarrhoea (BVD) is caused by bovine viral diarrhoea virus (BVDV), which is classified in the genus Pestivirus and the family Flaviviridae.
 Cattle are the primary host of BVDV, but most eventoed ungulates are probably susceptible to the disease.
 Cattle that are persistently infected serve as a natural reservoir for virus.
-The virus may be spread between animals via direct or indirect routes.
-A voluntary surveillance and control programme with the objective to eradicate BVD without vaccination was launched by Växa in 1993.
+The virus may spread between animals via direct or indirect routes.
+A voluntary surveillance and control programme with the objective to eradicate BVD without vaccination was launched by the Swedish Dairy Association in 1993.
 The government and the farmers share the costs for sampling and testing.
 Since June 2001, there is also a compulsory control programme requiring all cattle herds to be tested for BVDV on a regular basis.
 Since 2014, Sweden is considered free from BVD.
 DISEASE BVDV may induce disease of varying severity, duration and clinical signs after an incubation period of 6-12 days.
 Fever, depression, respiratory distress, diarrhoea are typical signs of acute BVD.
 In pregnant cattle, infection may result in reproductive failure such as abortion, stillbirth or the birth of calves that are persistently infected with the virus.
 A more uncommon form of BVD is mucosal disease, that may occur in an acute or chronic form in persistently infected animals.
 LEGISLATION BVD is a notifiable disease (SJVFS 2013:23).
 The voluntary control is regulated in SJVFS 1993:42 and the compulsory in SJVFS 2002:31.
-SURVEILLANCE Herds are individually risk categorized based on the number of herds they have purchased from and sold to during the preceding 12 month period.
+SURVEILLANCE Herds are individually risk categorised based on the number of herds they have purchased from and sold to during the preceding 12-month period.
 Surveillance of dairy herds is performed by sampling bulk milk in conjunction with milk quality testing.
-The laboratory gets an order from Växa Sverige (the former Swedish Dairy Association) about which herds to sample.
+The laboratory gets an order of which herds to sample from Växa Sverige.
 All samples are marked using bar code labels.
 Surveillance of beef herds is performed by blood sampling at slaughter.
-Field testing can also be carried out as a backup component if case herds cannot be accessed through the abbatoir or through sampling of bulk milk.
+Field testing can also be carried out as a backup component if case herds cannot be accessed through the abattoir or through sampling of bulk milk.
 The scheme is designed to detect the presence of infection at a herd design prevalence of 0.02%, with 99% confidence.
-The DISEASE SURVEILLANCE 2014 within-herd design prevalence is set to 30%.
+The within-herd design prevalence is set to 30%.
 In case of re-appearance of BVD, herds that are infected will be screened, and persistently infected virus carriers identified and removed.
-Details on numbers of samples and herds tested 2014 are given in tables 3 and 4 Diagnostic testing is performed at the National Veterinary Institute.
+Details on numbers of samples and herds tested 2015 are given in tables 3 and 4.
+Diagnostic testing is performed at the National Veterinary Institute.
 For screening, an indirect antibody ELISA (Svanovir® BVDV-Ab ELISA) on serum, milk and bulk milk samples is used.
 Presence of virus is analysed by an in-house IPX (immunoperoxidase) or PCR tests.
-RESULTS Table 3 shows the numbers of antibody positive bulk-milk samples, slaughter samples, and field samples tested in 2014.
-As shown in table 4, a total of 13 herds (2 dairy herds and 11 beef herds) were antibody positive during the year.
+RESULTS Numbers of antibody positive bulk milk, slaughter, and field samples tested in 2015 are given in table 3.
+As shown in table 4, a total of 7 herds (all beef herds) were antibody positive during the year.
 All those herds were investigated and considered to be non-infected.
-In 2014, no newly infected herds were identified and no virus positive animals were born.
-DISCUSSION All cattle herds in Sweden were affiliated to the voluntary or compulsory programmes during 2014.
+In 2015, no newly infected herds were identified and no virus positive animals were born.
+DISCUSSION All herds in Sweden were affiliated to the voluntary or compulsory programmes during 2015.
 At the end of the year, no herd was diagnosed to have an ongoing BVD-infection.
 A newly infected herd has not been detected since 2011, and the last virus positive animal was born in an infected dairy herd in 2012.
 Since 2014, Sweden is considered free from BVD.
 Continued surveillance is necessary to confirm freedom from the disease.
-REFERENCES Swedish Dairy Association, Statistics for 2014.
+REFERENCES Växa Sverige, Statistics for 2015.